briceonk/news-os/nws5000x-mame.md

 c03f0000: abcdefde cafc0ffe e0000000 00000000 ................
 c03f0010: 00000000 00000000 00000000 00000000 ................
 ```

-Since ksseg is cached and mapped, we need to use the hidden MROM command `fc` to flush the changes back to memory.
+Since ksseg is mapped and can be cached, we can use the hidden MROM command `fc` to flush the changes back to memory.
+From the TLB entry, the cache may not have been used, but I ran the `fc` command anyway.
 Then, we can access the same address from kuseg, kseg0, and kseg1 to see that the change did indeed show up.
 We can also see the relevant TLB entries.

 ```
 > md -w 03f0000